-We surveyed bird communities for two years using point counts in 5 replicates of each of the 5 meadow types.
-Of the species surveyed, there was 59% similarity between the Gallatins and the Tetons in 1997 and only 47% similarity in 1998.
-Discriminant analyses of bird species were used to build and test

-Classifications from the species habitat models.
-Gallatins were used to test the Teton data and vice versa.
-These analyses resulted in misclassification rates ranging from 48%-84%.
-Results from Fisher's Exact tests comparing species composition between the Gallatins and Tetons indicated that all 5 meadow types were significantly different between regions in both Species composition was also years (p<0.05). compared between regions using a Kappa statistic.
+We surveyed bird communities for three years using point counts.
+Overall, there were major differences in the bird community between regions.
+For example, there was 59% similarity between the Gallatins and the Tetons in 1997 and only 47% similarity in 1998.
+Results from Fisher's Exact tests comparing species composition between the Gallatins and Tetons indicated that all 5 meadow types were significantly different between regions in both years (p<0.05).
+Species composition was also compared between regions using a Kappa statistic.
 Three of 5 meadow types were statistically different between study areas in both years, but two of the meadow types had changed significance from the previous year.
 Our results indicate that similarity is not high between bird communities in the Gallatins and the Tetons, and it is difficult to use data from one of the study areas to predict the communities found in the 5 meadow types at the other area.
 Species composition in the most hydric meadow type was the only data set that could be accurately predicted in both study areas.